hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ### Setting up
 Describe the project download and instrcutions on how to open it.
 Show a screenshot of RStudio.

+Open up a script file.
+Add a comment header and save it, give it a filename.

 ### Data management best practices